IAEA inspectors arrive at Zaporizhzhia nuclear plant amid shelling – KION546

 An international team of nuclear experts arrived at the Russian-occupied Zaporizhzhia nuclear power plant on Thursday, according to Ukraine’s nuclear operator Energoatom, following an hours-long delay, and a drive through treacherous conditions as they traveled through an active war zone to reach the facility.

-The International Atomic Energy Agency (IAEA) has not yet independently confirmed the arrival of its mission, which according to the agency, was delayed for three hours on the Ukrainian-controlled side of the frontline on Thursday.
+The International Atomic Energy Agency (IAEA) confirmed the arrival of its mission, which according to the agency, was delayed for three hours on the Ukrainian-controlled side of the frontline on Thursday.

 The visit by the team of 14 experts from IAEA, including its chief Rafael Grossi, comes at a crucial moment for the plant, which has endured constant shelling and raised fears of a nuclear accident.